 FNAR 6301.
 Action!
 The Practice of Dramatic Writing.
-Students participate in a hands-on writing course that focuses on basic requirements for dramatic writing (film, theater and solo performance): action, dialogue and narrative.
-Geared for both beginners and people already writing screenplays or plays, students will learn through a series of in-class exercises and homework writing assignments how to both "start from scratch" or rewrite a work in progress.
-Scenes from classic plays will be studied and emulated.
+(ACT) (CWR) Students participate in a hands-on writing course that focuses on basic requirements for dramatic writing (film, theatre and solo performance): action, dialogue and narrative.
+Geared for both beginners and those already writing screenplays or plays, students learn through a series of in-class exercises and writing assignments how to "start from scratch" or rewrite a work in progress.
+Scenes from classic plays are studied and emulated.

 FNAR 6302.
 Black Aesthetic in the Visual Arts.
-This course explores the tenets of the black aesthetic as defined by the Black Arts Movement of the 1960s and how this movement influenced African-American contemporary and post-modern visual art.
+(ACT) (HRJ) (HUM) (AMS) This course explores the tenets of the black aesthetic as defined by the Black Arts Movement of the 1960s and how this movement influenced African-American contemporary and post-modern visual art.
 It contextualizes the development of the black visual arts aesthetic within the black cultural revolution throughout the United States from 1966 through 1979.
-Students discover the roots of the Black Arts Movement through the visual art of the Harlem Renaissance/New Negro period and delineate the ideological differences held by artists working during these two eras.
-They also investigate the role that artists from other creative disciplines, such as literature, music and theater, played in shaping the development of a black aesthetic in the visual arts.
+Students discover the roots of the Black Arts Movement through the visual art of the Harlem Renaissance/ New Negro period and delineate the ideological differences held by artists working during these two eras.
+They also investigate the role that artists from other creative disciplines, such as literature, music and theatre, played in shaping the development of a black aesthetic in the visual arts.

 FNAR 6309.
 Art of the Renaissance in Italy.
-This course explores painting, architecture and sculpture during the Italian renaissance from its beginning in the early 14th century through the high renaissance in the 16th century.
+(HUM) (ACT) This course explores painting, architecture and sculpture during the Italian Renaissance from its beginning in the early 14th century through the high renaissance in the 16th century.
 Major artists and their works are discussed within their cultural contexts, and focus is given to technique, stylistic influence and iconographical developments.

 FNAR 6311.
-Etruscan Art and Archaeology. (held off-campus) This course surveys the art and society of the Etruscans and other peoples of ancient Italy from the beginning of the Iron Age to the Roman conquest.
-Topics, which are studied in their geographical and cultural context, include Etruscan cities and cemeteries, architecture, tomb painting, sculpture and metalworking.
+Etruscan Art and Archaeology.
+(HUM) (ACT) (held off-campus) This course surveys the art and society of the Etruscans and other peoples of ancient Italy from the beginning of the Iron Age to the Roman conquest.
+Topics, which are studied in their geographical and cultural context, include Etruscan cities and cemeteries, architecture, tomb painting, sculpture, and metalworking.

 FNAR 6312.
 Art and Architecture of Ancient Pompeii.
-This course surveys the history, monuments and society of ancient Rome from about 300 B.C.E. to A.D.
-79, as reconstructed from the excavations of Pompeii, Herculaneum and other cities and sites of ancient Camoania.
+(HUM) (ACT) This course surveys the history, monuments and society of ancient Rome from about 300 B.C.E. to A.D.
+79, as reconstructed from the excavations of Pompeii, Herculaneum, and other cities and sites of ancient Camoania.

-FNAR 6314.
-Arthur Miller: Art, Activism and Life.
-Arthur Miller was, arguably, one of the greatest playwrights of the 20th century.
+FNAR 6314, Arthur Miller: Art.
+Activism and Life, (HUM) (ACT) (AMS) Arthur Miller was, arguably, one of the greatest playwrights of the 20th century.
 In addition, he was a prolific essayist, often addressing political and social issues, as he did in his collection On Politics and the Art of Acting.
-The course examines Miller's art through a variety of plays, including All My Sons, Death of a Salesman and The Crucible; and it examines his activism and social conscience through his writing on the subject and his life experiences, such as his stand against the House Un-American Activities Committee in 1957.
+The course examines Miller's art through a variety of plays, including All My Sons, Death of a Salesman and The Crucible; and it examines his activism and social conscience through his writing and life experiences.